 A 65-acre, three-hermitage site in the high desert of Crestone, Colorado, in the Sangre de Cristo mountain range, co-directed by Tessa Bielecki and Father Dave Denny, Carmelite new monastic hermits.
 Tessa Bielecki, formerly mother abbess of the Spiritual Life Institute, founded four ecumenically-oriented Carmelite monasteries over four decades before co-founding The Desert Foundation in 2005 with Fr.
 Dave Denny, also formerly of the Spiritual Life Institute.

 Tessa Bielecki and Fr.
-Dave Denny are affiliated partners of the foundation, lending their 40-years of monastic experience to foundation program development, and opening the Desert Foundation property and hermitages for use by the Foundation for New Monasticism & InterSpirituality.
+Dave Denny are affiliated partners of the foundation, lending their 40-years of monastic experience to foundation program development, and opening the Desert Foundation land and hermitages for use by the Foundation for New Monasticism & InterSpirituality.

 Osage: Forest of Peace, founded by Sister Pascaline Coff in 1979, is an interspiritual contemplative retreat center and sanctuary for those seeking a daily rhythm of prayer and contemplation.
 The staff is comprised of a resident community from a variety of spiritual backgrounds, valuing simplicity, compassion and diverse approaches to the Sacred.
 Osage, a former Benedictine monastery in the Christian Sannyas lineage of Fr.
 Bede Griffths, is situated on 40+ acres in Sand Springs, Oklahoma (near Tulsa), and is comprised of a main building (with a meditation chapel, library, and dining hall), several smaller multi-use buildings, and 14 cabins.